wesley-trust/wesleytrust-com/_posts/2021-04-03-graph-api-groups-pipeline-plan.md

 - An object comparison is performed on the group IDs, determining:
   - What groups could be removed (as they exist, but don't have an ID in the import)
   - What groups could be created (as an ID might not exist, or might not match an existing ID in Azure AD)
-- A safety check is included, so if no groups are provided, the removal of all existing groups requires a "Force" switch
+- A safety check is performed, if no groups are provided, the removal of all existing groups requires a "Force" switch
 - If groups should not be removed, the variable for removing groups is cleared
 - If groups should be updated, and there are existing groups in Azure AD, only groups with valid IDs are included
 - An object comparison is then performed on specific object properties, to check for specific differences (only)